catima/devdoc/catalog-overrides/README.md

 # Catalog-specific overrides

-In CATIMA it is possible to override the catalog views, locales, assets etc. CATIMA looks for directories in its optional `catalogs` directory with as name the slug of a valid catalog.
+In CATIMA it is possible to override the catalog views, locales, assets and controllers.
+CATIMA looks for directories in its optional `catalogs` directory with as name the slug of a valid catalog.

 **Assets** stored in `catalogs/:catalog_slug/assets`, in one of the directories `images`, `stylesheets` and `javascripts` are automatically added to the Rails application.
 For each catalog, the following assets are precompiled and can be used in the catalog views: